The scheme aims to help address the housing crisis by providing a grant towards the renovation of vacant and derelict properties.

-The Government has announced a new grant which will allow first-time buyers to purchase a derelict or vacant property and turn it into a home without the need for planning permission.
+In 2022 the Government announced a new grant to help first-time buyers purchase a vacant or derelict property and turn it into a home without the need for planning permission.

-The new Croí Cónaithe (Towns) Fund Scheme will see eligible first-time buyers with mortgage approval receive a grant of up to €50,000 in plans which are aimed at tackling the nationwide housing crisis.
+The so-called Croí Cónaithe (Towns) Fund Scheme offers eligible first-time buyers a grant of up to €50,000 and is yet another scheme to try tackle the nationwide housing crisis.

 €50 million in funding has been allocated to local authorities under the scheme with the aim of delivering 2,000 homes by 2025.

 The grant is another part of the Government's strategy to tackle the ongoing housing crisis and is targeted at towns and villages where vacant and derelict buildings could be repurposed as residential units.

 The aim of the new grant is twofold: to provide more assistance to first-time buyers (especially those struggling to find properties in their price range), and to tackle the issue of vacant and derelict properties which are a blight on many towns and villages nationwide.

 According to Revenue, 57,206 properties were reported as vacant by their owners on November 1st 2021 - while the last census reported that a total of 166,752 vacant homes existed nationwide.